lzim/mtl/session06/s06_facilitator/mtl_session06_say.md

 ### Enter a basecase question and hypothesis in the Text section.
-In the Question box, add a basecase question about no new decisions in addition to the team need question that the team wrote last session..
+In the Question box, add a basecase question about no new decisions in addition to the team need question that the team wrote last session.
 In the Hypothesis box, briefly describe what you expect to happen over the next two years if the team continues with business as usual.
+Click on the Save (not Save & Reset) button in the upper right corner of the Text section.
+This will allow us to quickly pull it up at the next session.

  + The last think to do is log out of the SIM UI!